Are you missing a grade 12 English requirement?

 How many attempts do I get on the English Equivalency Assessment?

-You will get only one attempt on the supervised English Equivalency Assessment.
+You will get only one attempt.

 What should I bring with me to write the test?